Reuben Cotter: 2020

 Cotter began the 2020 season playing for the Mackay Cutters, scoring two tries in a 22–23 loss to the Norths Devils.
 After returning to the North Queensland side in Round 5, he played four games off the bench.
 In Round 15, he started at hooker for the first time replacing the injured Reece Robson.
 He finished the season as the club's starting hooker, playing six games in the position.

 On 30 September, Cotter re-signed with the North Queensland side until the end of the 2022 season.

 2021

 Cotter made only six appearances for the North Queensland club in the 2021 NRL season as they finished 15th on the table.

 2022

 In June, Cotter was selected for game one of the 2022 State of Origin series which Queensland won 16-10 at Stadium Australia.
 Cotter played 18 matches for North Queensland in the 2022 NRL season as the club finished third on the table and qualified for the finals.
 Cotter played in both finals matches including their preliminary final loss to Parramatta, scoring a try in the 24-20 loss.

-In October he was named in the Australia squad for the 2021 Rugby League World Cup.
+In October, he was named in the Australia squad for the 2021 Rugby League World Cup and played two games in the tournament.

+2023

+Cotter played all three games in the 2023 State of Origin series.
+Cotter won the Wally Lewis medal for man of the series.

+Cotter played 20 games for North Queensland in the 2023 NRL season as the club finished 11th on the table.

+2024

+Cotter was named in the front row for Queensland ahead of game one in the 2024 State of Origin series.

+On 2 September it was announced that Cotter had re-signed with the club until the end of the 2028 season.

+Cotter played 24 matches for North Queensland in the 2024 NRL season as the club finished 5th on the table.
+Cotter played in both finals matches as they were eliminated in the second week by Cronulla.

+2025

+In May, Cotter was selected by Queensland for the 2025 State of Origin series.
+He played in all three games for Queensland as they upset New South Wales 2-1 to win the series.

+Cotter played 18 matches for North Queensland in the 2025 NRL season as the club finished 12th on the table.